PKizzle/dns/README.md

   - private RRs are easier.
   - private EDNS0 are almost implementable.
 - SVCB record got its own package dns/svcb where all the key-values (called `svcb.Pair`) now reside.
+- IsDuplicate is gone in favor of Compare and a full support for the `sort.Interface`, so you can just sort RRs in an RRset.
+- Copy is gone...
+I think this was only use the message level and can be emulated by copying the buffer and calling `Unpack`.
+- Copied and sanitized all the tests that accumulated over 16 years of development.

 ### Setting EDNS0